A Cold Shower of Oriental Fetishism

-There is no in point in telling Nawaz's "regressive leftists" that they are not beyond the reach of anyone who can read.
+There is no in point in telling Nawaz's "regressive leftists" that Islam's core religious text and the sayings of the Prophet Muhammad are not beyond the reach of anyone who can read.
 It only brings on further denunciations, including accusations of racism, as if Islam was a race not a religion.

 No Muslim I have met has ever called me a racists.
 Non-Muslims, on the other hand, who can’t be bothered to read any of my books, let alone the back cover, have done so on more occasions than I care to remember.

-Not only do I no longer do book signings, but I try to avoid discussions about Islam, the Prophet Muhammad and the Koran with most non-Muslims, preferring the informed discussions I have with those who are familiar with the Book and its transmitter.
+Not only do I no longer do book signings, but I try to avoid discussions about Islam with most non-Muslims, preferring the informed discussions I have with those who are familiar with the subject matter.